 Your oven may have a standard oven light or two side halogen lights.
 The oven light(s) will come on when you open the oven door.
-To turn the light(s) on when the oven door is closed, press the Oven Light pad 🛱 🐃 on the control panel.
-Press the pad real again to turn off the light(s).
+To turn the light(s) on when the oven door is closed, press the Oven Light pad (Common of the control panel.
+Press the pad (Common of the light(s).